Yeonhui-dong, Seoul: Names

-During the Joseon Dynasty, the neighborhood had different names (Jeongja-dong, Yeom-dong, Gung-dong, Eumwol-ri).
-Under the Japanese occupation, it was sent to Gyeonggi-do, and returned to Gyeongseong-bu (Seoul) as Yeonhui-jeong (延禧町).
+During the Joseon period, the neighborhood had different names (Jeongja-dong, Yeom-dong, Gung-dong, Eumwol-ri).
+Under the Japanese occupation, it was sent to Gyeonggi Province, and returned to Gyeongseong-bu (Seoul) as Yeonhui-jeong (延禧町).
 In 1946 it became Yeonhui-dong.

-Note that the Southern ('nam') part of Yeonhui-dong that joined Mapo-gu in 1975 - the section on the other side of the Southern section of the Gyeongui Line - was logically named Yeonnam-dong.
+Note that the Southern ('nam') part of Yeonhui-dong that joined Mapo District in 1975 – the section on the other side of the Southern section of the Gyeongui Line – was logically named Yeonnam-dong.

-The name is a tribute to the Yeonhuigung palace praised by early Joseon kings, most notablyKing Sejong, who often stayed there on week-ends, and had the first Korean silk made in that palace.
+The name is a tribute to the Yeonhuigung palace praised by early Joseon kings, most notably King Sejong, who often stayed there on week-ends, and had the first Korean silk made in that palace.

 An international educational and residential area

 Two major foreign schools, Seoul Foreign School and Seoul Chinese School, seat in Yeonhui-dong, which also hosts many hagwon.
 Note that if Yonsei owes its name to the area, the university is actually located in Sinchon-dong.

 Many expat families live in this essentially low rise and residential area.
 If the Chinese community is less visible than a couple of years ago, some restaurants and shops subsist, particularly along Yeonhuimat-gil.

 Among famous residents or former residents: